Fergui/cdse-api/README.md

-# creodias-finder
+# CDSE API
 Query the [Copernicus Data Space Ecosystem (CDSE) OpenSearch service](https://documentation.dataspace.copernicus.eu/APIs/OpenSearch.html) for available products.

-**Note:**
-The name of the package (creodias-finder) comes from its heritage, when it was used to search for data stored in Creodias service.
-With CDSE reaching maturity it was decided to start using the Copernicus service.
 To download the data an [account on CDSE](https://dataspace.copernicus.eu/) is required.

 This is just a proof of concept, not finished, thoroughly tested or fully developed.
 You are still welcome to use it and also to submit pull requests fixing bugs you may find.